JuliaReinforcementLearning/CommonRLInterface.jl/docs/src/wrappers.md

 # Environment Wrappers

-Wrappers provide a convenient way to alter the behavior of an environment. [`Wrappers.QuickWrapper`](@ref) provides the simplest way to override the behavior of a CommonRLInterface function.
+Wrappers provide a convenient way to alter the behavior of an environment. [`Wrappers.QuickWrapper`](@ref) provides the simplest way to override the behavior of one or more CommonRLInterface functions.
 For example,
 ```julia
 QuickWrapper(env, actions=[-1, 1])
 ```